How To Decrease In Crochet

 Tips for Mastering the Invisible Decrease

-• Practice Makes Perfect: Before applying the concept of the invisible decrease into your projects, check how it is done on a yarn scrap.
+- Practice Makes Perfect: Before applying the concept of the invisible decrease to your projects, check how it is done on a yarn scrap.
 This will ease you through the proper positioning and arm movement.

 Final Words